open-condo-software/mobile_cordova_ios_demoapplication/readme.md

     - Open the project directory and navigate to the `./MainCordovaApplication/www` subdirectory, where you will find the application code.
 Feel free to make any necessary edits.

+    - After editing the code in the MainCordovaApplication directory, run the command

+        ```
+        npm run cordova prepare ios
+        ```

+        You can also use the command `yarn cordova prepare ios` if you use Yarn as your package manager.
+Alternatively, you can use the `cordova prepare ios` command if you have Cordova installed globally, following the official instructions.

 3. Launching and testing the application

     - In the main project directory, execute the following command: